james-oldfield/react-rpg/README.md

 ![react-rpg](./reactPhotoGrid.png)

-The module renders an array of images in square aspect-ratio for the modern, fluid web. **react-rpg** module takes 100% width of the parent container.
+The component renders an array of images in square aspect-ratio for the modern, fluid web.
+The **react-rpg** component takes 100% width of the parent container using dynamic inline styles.

-### COMING SOON:
-- `shallowRender` tests
-- Potentially to make column count a function of browser width for single column on small devices etc: Depending on computation cost of checking browser width all the time.

 ## how